digambit/CoffeeLandingPage/README.md

 ## 🙌 Acknowledgments

-Thanks to [@asanchezyali](https://github.com/asanchezyali) for inspiration and lot of learning support!
+Thanks to [@asanchezyali](https://github.com/asanchezyali) for inspiration and lots of learning support!

 # Made with ❤️ by [@digambit](https://github.com/digambit)